Six Ways the Whole Family Can Help the Homeless This Summer

 You can also help homeless and at-risk children returning to school by donating backpacks and school supplies to Operation Backpack®.

-Make a Dayton car donation
+Make a Columbus car donation

 What can be as critical as new shoes or sunscreen?
 The free programs that provide the homeless population a chance at a new life.
-When you make a Dayton car donation, you’re supporting not only the shelters that provide men and women a respite from the heat, but also the programs that provide job training and counseling.
+When you make a Columbus car donation, you’re supporting not only the shelters that provide men and women a respite from the heat, but also the programs that provide job training and counseling.

 And we don’t just stop at cars.
 We’ll accept nearly anything with a motor, including trucks, tractors and motorcycles—even if they’re not running.
 We can also arrange same-day towing, and you could potentially make more money from your vehicle as a tax deductible donation than you would by selling it in the classifieds.
 Fill out our online donation form now, or call (800) 862-6030 to donate over the phone.